hashicorp/packer-plugin-vsphere/.web-docs/components/builder/vsphere-iso/README.md

 - `destroy` (bool) - If set to true, the VM will be destroyed after the builder completes

+- `reuse_vm` (bool) - If a VM with the name exists, reuse it instead of creating a new one

 <!-- End of code generated from the comments of the CreateConfig struct in builder/vsphere/iso/step_create.go; -->